-Comprehensive Annual Financial Report (CAFR) - The official financial report of the City.
-It includes an audit opinion as well as basic financial statements and supporting schedules necessary to demonstrate compliance with finance-related legal and contractual provisions.
+Comprehensive Annual Financial Report (CAFR) - The official financial statement for the City.
+It meets the accounting requirements of the Governmental Accounting Standards Board and includes an audit opinion, basic financial statements and supporting schedules necessary to demonstrate compliance.

 Constant Dollars - A measure of the cost of goods or services with the effects of inflation removed.